DawidLokiec/web_socket_test_automation_framework/README.md

 ## Finally

 Writing and reading such tests looks pretty complicated.
-This is due to the fact that Java is not a concurrent and distributed language by nature and that this framework does not use a DDD.
+This is due to the fact that Java is not a concurrent and distributed language by nature.
 This is only a MVP for the coding challenge.
-The final product should be - as mentioned above - be implemented in a language such as Erlang or Elixir and offer DDD, implement the Fluent Design Pattern and more.
+The final product should be - as mentioned above - be implemented in a language such as Erlang or Elixir and implement the Fluent Design Pattern and more.